pchiusano/pchiusano.github.io/_posts/2016-07-18-needlessly-complicated.markdown

 _WTF!!?!
 What kind of idiot would---oh, wait, maybe that does make sense.
 I'm probably just being dense here.
 Calm down, Paul.
 Let's think about this, do you read from the `InChan` or the `OutChan`?
 Obviously I should read from the `InChan`... but AHA!
 From the perspective of the producer, the `InChan` IS the `OutChan`.
 But from the perspective of the consumer, it's the reverse!
 This is so fucking confusing!
 What the hell was I even doing?
 I've forgotten by now..._

 _(After a moment of realization).
-You know, it's completely arbitrary whether the `InChan` is from the perspective of a queue writer or a queue _reader_, so these names are just confusing as hell.
+You know, it's completely arbitrary whether the `InChan` is from the perspective of a queue writer or a queue reader, so these names are just confusing as hell.
 Calling these two types `WootChan` and `Woot2Chan` would have been MORE INFORMATIVE, since it would not have tempted me to start writing code based on my assumed understanding of the meaning of `In` and `Out` without checking the type signatures!_

 _Not to mention, while I'm trashing this code, who decided to call those functions `readChan` and `writeChan`?
 Where exactly are we writing to / reading from?
 Is this a stack or a queue?
 How about `enqueue` and `dequeue`, which is more appropriately suggestive of what's happening?_